History of personal computers: Apple Lisa and Macintosh

 In 1983 Apple Computer introduced the first mass-marketed microcomputer with a graphical user interface, the Lisa.
 The Lisa ran on a Motorola 68000 microprocessor and came equipped with 1 megabyte of RAM, a 12 in black-and-white monitor, dual 5¼-inch floppy disk drives and a 5 megabyte Profile hard drive.
 The Lisa's slow operating speed and high price (US$10,000), however, led to its commercial failure.

 Drawing upon its experience with the Lisa, Apple launched the Macintosh in 1984, with an advertisement during the Super Bowl.
 The Macintosh was the first successful mass-market mouse-driven computer with a graphical user interface or 'WIMP' (Windows, Icons, Menus, and Pointers).
 Based on the Motorola 68000 microprocessor, the Macintosh included many of the Lisa's features at a price of US$2,495.
 The Macintosh was introduced with 128 KB of RAM and later that year a 512 KB RAM model became available.
-To reduce costs compared the Lisa, the year-younger Macintosh had a simplified motherboard design, no internal hard drive, and a single 3.5" floppy drive.
+To reduce costs compared the Lisa, the year-younger Macintosh had a simplified motherboard design, no internal hard drive, and a single 3.5-inch floppy drive.
 Applications that came with the Macintosh included MacPaint, a bit-mapped graphics program, and MacWrite, which demonstrated WYSIWYG word processing.

 While not a success upon its release, the Macintosh was a successful personal computer for years to come.
 This is particularly due to the introduction of desktop publishing in 1985 through Apple's partnership with Adobe.
 This partnership introduced the LaserWriter printer and Aldus PageMaker to users of the personal computer.
 During Steve Jobs's hiatus from Apple, a number of different models of Macintosh, including the Macintosh Plus and Macintosh II, were released to a great degree of success.
 The entire Macintosh line of computers was IBM's major competition up until the early 1990s.

-GUIs spread

-In the Commodore world, GEOS was available on the Commodore 64 and Commodore 128.
-Later, a version was available for PCs running DOS.
-It could be used with a mouse or a joystick as a pointing device, and came with a suite of GUI applications.
-Commodore's later product line, the Amiga platform, ran a GUI operating system by default.
-The Amiga laid the blueprint for future development of personal computers with its groundbreaking graphics and sound capabilities.
-Byte called it "the first multimedia computer... so far ahead of its time that almost nobody could fully articulate what it was all about."

-In 1985, the Atari ST, also based on the Motorola 68000 microprocessor, was introduced with the first color GUI: Digital Research's GEM.

-In 1987, Acorn launched the Archimedes range of high-performance home computers in Europe and Australasia.
-Based on their own 32-bit ARM RISC processor, the systems were shipped with a GUI OS called Arthur.
-In 1989, Arthur was superseded by a multi-tasking GUI-based operating system called RISC OS.
-By default, the mice used on these computers had three buttons.